Recommended Entry Courses

 Students Considering a Math Major: All math majors take MATH s21, a Short Term course affectionately known as “Math Camp,” which teaches how to think like a mathematician and is a prerequisite to some required higher level courses.
 It’s best to take this class at the end of your first year.

 Students who anticipate majoring in physics or pursuing the Liberal Arts-Engineering Dual Degree Plan normally take Physics 107 (Classical Physics) and Physics 108 (Modern Physics) during the first year, beginning with Physics 107 in the fall semester.
-Prospective majors can also begin this sequence in the second year, with the caveat that it is then difficult to take many elective courses beyond the minimum major requirements.
+Prospective majors can also begin this sequence in the second year, with the caveat that it leaves little time to take many elective courses beyond the minimum major requirements.
 Note that Physics 107 requires a semester of calculus, Mathematics 105, as a pre- or co-requisite.
-Students with a strong high school background in physics and mathematics, especially those with AP credit, should consider enrolling in the first-year seminar FYS 274 (Physics in the Twentieth Century) and/or Physics 222 (Electricity, Magnetism, and Waves) and are encouraged to discuss this option with the department Chair.
-FYS 274 is a calculus-based introduction to modern physics that can substitute for Physics 108.
+Students with a strong high school background in physics and mathematics, especially those with AP credit, should consider enrolling in the first-year seminar FYS 274 (Physics in the Twentieth Century) and/or Physics 211 (Newtonian Mechanics) and are encouraged to discuss this option with the department Chair.
+FYS 274 is a calculus-based introduction to modern physics that is equivalent to Physics 108.

 Those considering the medical profession are advised not to skip Physics 107 and should speak with a member of the Medical Studies Committee.
-Students entering in January with a strong background in physics may be able to register for Physics 108 and/or Physics 211 (Newtonian Mechanics) and should consult the department Chair.
+Students entering in January with a strong background in physics may be able to register for Physics 108 and/or Physics 222 (Electricity, Magnetism and Waves) and should consult the department Chair.

 First-year students with an interest in studying politics begin with a 100-level course in the Fall or Winter.
 Students with a sufficient background in the study of politics may also consider taking a 200-level course.
 The department strongly encourages incoming students to take a first-year seminar, and we also encourage our students to work toward mastery of a second language.
 Prospective Politics majors should keep in mind that the department requires students to take s49: Political Inquiry during Short Term of either sophomore or junior year.
 A great many of our students study off campus during junior year.
 If you plan to do so, please talk with the department chair and your major advisor by early in sophomore year in order to map the progression of courses in the major.